EASTER: Embedding Aggregation-based Heterogeneous Models Training in Vertical Federated Learning: Introduction

+To address model heterogeneity, the work \cite{ye2023heterogeneous} explores model-based approaches in HFL, including federated optimization, and cross-model knowledge transfer.
+These methods need participants can independently train local models.
+However in VFL, each participant only has a subset of features, limiting independent training of local models.
 Our investigations find that existing work has rarely addressed heterogeneous VFL issues.
-Prior work has evidenced that training the same model on varied datasets will output distinct performance in accuracy \cite{tan2022fedproto, zhang2021asysqn}.
+Prior VFL works has evidenced that training the same model on varied datasets will output distinct performance in accuracy \cite{tan2022fedproto}.
 Similarly, training different models on one dataset will receive varied accuracy performance \cite{fang2022robust, wang2023flexifed}.
-This phenomenon implies that the convergence of the model is influenced by both model heterogeneity and training datasets, even though current existing methods mainly focus on the scenarios with heterogeneous local models rather than covering heterogeneity and the local knowledge information from the bottom-level networks or forward propagation results.
-Incorporating additional model information during VFL training may degrade the performance of heterogeneous models.
+This phenomenon implies that model convergence is influenced by model heterogeneity and training datasets, though current methods mainly focus on scenarios with heterogeneous local models, neglecting heterogeneity and local knowledge from bottom model or forward propagation results.
+Incorporating additional model information during VFL training may degrade the model's performance.

 One of the keys to achieving VFL with heterogeneous local models is to reduce additional model information during aggregation.
-Inspired by prototype learning, heterogeneous neural networks can be divided into representation and decision layers \cite{liu2021universal, qiao2023prototype, tan2022fedproto}.
-The representation layer embeds similar features into the same embedding space (class prototype), while the decision layer generates predictions from the embedded information and heterogeneous networks.
+However, methods for independent local models or gradient aggregation in HFL \cite{qi2024model} do not apply to VFL, as each participant in VFL only has a subset of features, making independent local model training impossible.
+Inspired by embedding learning, heterogeneous neural networks can be divided into representation and decision layers \cite{qiao2023prototype}.
+The representation layer embeds similar features into the same embedding space, while the decision layer generates predictions from the embedded information and heterogeneous networks.
 Therefore, we observe that the embedding results obtained from the representation layer only contain the local knowledge of parties.
-Prototype learning provides a new perspective for achieving VFL with heterogeneous local models.
+Embedding learning provides a new perspective for achieving VFL with heterogeneous local models.